geoserver/geoserver/doc/en/user/source/extensions/wps-longitudinal-profile/index.rst

-profile object contains array of points each point has following values: distance - distance to this point from the beginning of the profile (first point) in units of CRS x - x coordinate of point y - y coordinate of point altitude - altitude of this point
+profile object contains array of points each point has following values: totalDistanceToThisPoint - distance to this point from the beginning of the profile (first point) in units of CRS x - x coordinate of point y - y coordinate of point altitude - altitude of this point